20 Tips to Stay Safe in the Outdoors

 7 | Don’t drink the water.

 Even the cleanest looking water can be carrying waterborne parasites and bacteria that can cause serious illness.
 Unless you are certain a water source is safe, do not drink directly from it.
-Carry in more than enough water for your outing or bring something to filter the water before drinking it. // Check out my favorite simple and affordable standalone water filtration device (REI and Amazon). // Find my favorite affordable water filtration device that integrates with a water bottle (REI and Amazon).
+Carry in more than enough water for your outing or bring something to filter the water before drinking it.

 8 | Avoid lightning strikes.